github/cmark-gfm/README.md

     make fuzztest

-To do a more systematic fuzz test with [american fuzzy lop]:
+To do a more systematic fuzz test with [american fuzzy lop][==link6==]:

     AFL_PATH=/path/to/afl_directory make afl

-Fuzzing with [libFuzzer] is also supported but, because libFuzzer is still under active development, may not work with your system-installed version of clang.
+Fuzzing with [libFuzzer][==link19==] is also supported but, because libFuzzer is still under active development, may not work with your system-installed version of clang.
 Assuming LLVM has been built in `$HOME/src/llvm/build` the fuzzer can be run with:

     CC="$HOME/src/llvm/build/bin/clang" LIB_FUZZER_PATH="$HOME/src/llvm/lib/Fuzzer/libFuzzer.a" make libFuzzer